Working Groups

 Goal is to define the process for obtaining datasets' DOI and the coordination of the task amoung the data centers.

-• Leads: Ryan McGranaghan (NASA/JPL) and Baptiste Cecconi (Observatoire de Paris)
+Leads: Ryan McGranaghan (NASA/JPL) and Baptiste Cecconi (Observatoire de Paris); join

 The purpose of this working group is to align, converge, and accelerate ongoing efforts to represent Heliophysics knowledge in ways that strengthen both our data ecosystem and our community.
 Goals include creation of a glossary/dictionary for Heliophysics, establishment of processes for harmonization across vocabularies including crosswalks from Heliophysics data and information models to other community semantic resources, to foster the creation of semantic tools for Heliophysics, and to serve as a forum for more sustained and cross-group and -domain exchange.
 It will be a venue for bringing scholarship around knowledge commons into the Heliophysics community and creating the foundation for our own knowledge commons.